jzohrab/practicing-guitar/docs/part-2-getting-organized/time-and-schedule.rst

 Taking a break
 --------------

 When done your 20-minute session, do **nothing** for a couple of minutes.
 Close your eyes and relax -- don't look at your phone, don't rush on to the next thing.
+This mindful pause gives you and your mind time to process what you worked on during that practice session. [#]_  I find this pause extremely calming, and it somehow feels *productive*, even though I'm doing nothing!
+See if it works for you.

-This mindful pause gives your brain time to replay what it did during that practice session. [#]_
+Then start your "regular break".
+Stretch, have some water, and shake things out.
+Reflect and make notes on the last 20 minutes.
+Then relax for whatever duration is good for you.
+You might just need a few minutes, or you might need half an hour.
+Here are a few thoughts to help you find that duration:

-.. tip:: Set your timer to 2 minutes, and close your eyes.
-Have a mini-meditation break.
+* You feel ready, mentally and physically, for the next 20-minute session -- whatever "ready" means for you!
+Hard technical work might call for a longer break to let things relax.

-When you've done that full mental rest, stretch and shake things out, make any notes, and get ready for the next 20 minutes.
+* The `Pomodoro Technique <https://todoist.com/productivity-methods/pomodoro-technique/>`_ of time management suggests taking 5-minute breaks after every 25-minute session, and then taking a 15-to-30 minute break every four sessions.

-.. _repeating_chunks:
+A good break should leave you refreshed and still in-the-groove.

 Repeating 20-minute chunks
 --------------------------